zhangjunpeng411/CSmiR/README.md

 # CSmiR
-Exploring cell-specific miRNA regulation from single-cell miRNA-mRNA co-sequencing data
+Exploring cell-specific miRNA regulation with single-cell miRNA-mRNA co-sequencing data

 ## Background
 Single-cell miRNA-mRNA co-sequencing opens up an insight to investigate miRNA regulation at single-cell level.
 However, existing methods are only applicable to study miRNA regulation from a group of cells rather than a single cell.
 Consequently, the unique miRNA regulation in each single cell will be annihilated.
 To understand the heterogeneity of miRNA regulation in each single cell, there is a strong need of novel methods to explore cell-specific miRNA regulation at a single-cell resolution level.
 In this work, we propose a novel method to explore Cell-Specific miRNA regulation (CSmiR) for each single cell from single-cell miRNA-mRNA co-sequencing data.
 To the best of our knowledge, CSmiR is the first method to explore miRNA regulation at a single-cell resolution level, and we believe that it can be applied to uncover miRNA regulation in other single cells.